Aerated Bread Company: Founding

 The Aerated Bread Company Ltd was founded in 1862 by John Dauglish (1824–1866).

+The company had a factory in Adelaide, in the colony of South Australia, in the 1870s-1880s.
+Cecil Augustus Motteram, who later established his own company manufacturing biscuits, became manager in 1881.

 The business was created as an incorporated company listed on the London Stock Exchange (LSE).
 When the company was floated, its failure was predicted and its initial public offering was poorly supported.
 However, its initial £1 shares had risen to £5 7s 8d by 1890.
 By 1898, shares had more than doubled from their 1890 value and were trading at £12 per share and declaring a dividend of 37 1/2 percent.
 By 1899, A.B.C. shares had increased a further 16 2/3 percent and were trading at £14 per share.

 Technology

 Dauglish earned his medical degree at Edinburgh.
-Having been thoroughly unimpressed by the Scottish bread of the day, he began to make his own, and to study the science associated with the process.
+Dissatisfied by the bread available in Scotland at the time, he began to make his own, and to study the science associated with the process.
 When he applied his earlier studies in chemistry to the process of bread making, he determined that it would be possible to produce carbonic acid gas in bread without yeast.
 He established that if one could instead introduce carbon dioxide to the process—by dissolving it into solution in the water—this would eliminate the need for fermentation, dramatically reduce the need for physical contact with the dough on the part of the workers, and consequently introduce a greater level of cleanliness into the bread-making process.
-Dauglish sought to abolish manual kneading, which he believed was unclean and unhealthy.
+He sought to abolish manual kneading, which he believed was unclean and unhealthy.
 Some years later, an 1878 issue of the scientific journal Nature reported:

 As to the perfect cleanliness of this mechanical process for making bread there can be no question; it is immeasurably superior to the barbarous and old, but as Dr. Richardson remarked, not "time-honoured system of kneading dough by the hands and feet of the workman".

 Such a system would also lend itself to a high degree of automation.
-This method thus leavens bread, without yeast, by forcing carbon dioxide into the dough under pressure.
 A patent for the new method of bread making was granted in 1856.

 In 1859 Dauglish presented a paper on his new method to the Royal Society of Arts, for which he received a silver medal.
-Also, Dauglish's method received endorsements from various Victorian-era physicians and sanitarians helping to further cement the future success of his endeavour.
+His method also received endorsements from various Victorian-era physicians and sanitarians.
 Moreover, because it was considered a healthy bread, it was introduced into many hospitals.
 In 1862 the Aerated Bread Company (A.B.C.) was set up to exploit Dauglish's newly patented method.

 Dauglish described his technique as avoiding the "destructive influence of fermentation", and claimed that the bread contained "all the gluten and all the albuminous food of the wheat", each of which is diminished in quantity under traditional fermentation methods.